tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 ## vectorSearch Function
 ### Syntax
 ```
+//result is a vertex set variable, storing the top-k most similar vertices.
 result = vectorSearch(VectorAttributes, QueryEmbedding, K, optionalParam)
 ```
-### Function name
+### Function name and return type
-In GSQL, we support top-k ANN (approximate nearest neighbor) vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input `QueryVector`.
+In GSQL, we support top-k ANN (approximate nearest neighbor) vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input `QueryEmbedding`.
 The result will be assigned to a vertex set varialbe, which can be used by subsequent GSQL query block.
 E.g., `result` will hold the top-k most similar vertices based on their embedding distance to the query embedding.

 ### Parameter
 |Parameter	|Description
 |-------|--------